 When you start to be interested by the Montessori education, you will come across many Montessori…

-3 parts cards also called classified pictures or nomenclature are a staple in the Montessori classroom.
+3-part cards, also known as classified pictures or nomenclature, are a staple in the Montessori classroom.

-For a new teacher or an eager parent, finding or making those cards can be time consuming and overwhelming.
+For a new teacher or an eager parent, finding or making these cards can be time-consuming and overwhelming.

 If you want to make them yourself, you may want to read my blog post about how to make them here.

 The main purpose is to enrich the child’s vocabulary.
-It’s a key to understand how the world functions.
-It shows how animals and plants are related to each other or not related, it shows what is the same, what is different.
-It helps the child to order his environment.
+It’s key to understand how the world functions.
+It shows how animals and plants are related or not related to each other, it shows what is the same and what is different.
+It enables the child to make sense of their environment.

-It is obviously a more abstract material than real experience and hands-on material.
+Obviously, it is more abstract material than a real-life experience or hands-on material.

-For example, an experience at the farm would be more concrete than classifying the farm’s animals with 3 parts cards.
+For example, an experience at the farm would be more concrete than classifying farm animals with 3-part cards.

-However, you can explore any subject that your child is interested in with classified cards and extend your child’s knowledge, following a real-life experience.
+However, you can explore any subject that your child is interested in with classified cards and extend your child’s knowledge that way.

 This material is an aid for the classification of the environment.

-For the children from 3 to 6, as they are in a period where they want to classify and order, those materials will respond to their needs to organize their impressions of the world.
+For children from 3 to 6, as they are in a period where they want to classify and order, these materials will respond to their needs to organize their impressions of the world.

-They are also all the “classic” Montessori cultural activities such as classifying by continents, the difference between living and non-living things, what lives on Earth, in the Sky or in the Water, the parts of the animal’s cards and the life cycles of animals or plants.
+There are also all the “classic” Montessori cultural activities such as classifying by continents, the difference between living and non-living things, what lives on Earth, in the Sky or in the Water, the parts of animals cards and the life cycle of animals or plants.

 This is a non-exhausting list but a good starting point.

 Sometimes I also print pictures because it’s easier than finding a book with real pictures.